Disables Bonjour mDNS advertisements on macOS to shrink the network reconnaissance surface on untrusted Wi-Fi

-This Automox Worklet™ disables Bonjour multicast advertisements by setting the NoMulticastAdvertisements flag in the mDNSResponder preferences.
-Bonjour is Apple's zero-configuration networking protocol that automatically advertises available services (file sharing, screen sharing, AirDrop, etc.) to other endpoints on the local network.
+This Automox Worklet™ disables Bonjour multicast DNS advertisements on macOS endpoints by writing the NoMulticastAdvertisements key into /Library/Preferences/com.apple.mDNSResponder.plist.
+Bonjour is Apple's zero-configuration networking protocol that announces local services (file sharing, screen sharing, AirDrop peers, printers) to every endpoint on the same broadcast domain over UDP port 5353.

 Consider Worklets your easy button